 It’s just that I’m based in Europe.
-Therefore, my personal life plan foresaw to visit all those faraway places asap.
+Therefore, my personal life plan foresaw visiting all those faraway places asap.
 I want to visit South America, Asia, and Africa while I can cope with jet lag, bugs, and other travel challenges.
 Hence, I intended to explore my European backyard when I’m older and weaker and walk with a cane.

 This is the only reason why I intended to save undoubtedly beautiful Europe for last.

 But for a while, Covid had changed the world and my personal plans drastically.
 Consequently, over the last couple of months, you found me roaming Spain.